Climate change missing as US defends Arctic policy

-The Arctic is melting, but don't ask U.S. Secretary of State Mike Pompeo to mention climate change.
+The Arctic is melting, but don't ask U.S. Secretary of State Mike Pompeo to talk about climate change.
+Nor even to agree on a text that mentions it.

-Interested in Climate Change?Add Climate Change as an interest to stay up to date on the latest Climate Change news, video, and analysis from ABC News.

-For the Trump administration, disappearing sea ice in the world's "high north" is first and foremost an opportunity to exploit rather than a crisis to mitigate.
+For the Trump administration, disappearing sea ice in the world's "high north" appears to be first and foremost an economic opportunity to exploit rather than a crisis to mitigate.

-That position was made clear by Pompeo over two days as the foreign ministers of the eight members of the Arctic Council met in Finland.
+That position was made clear by Pompeo over two days of meetings in the northern Finnish city of Rovaniemi involving the foreign ministers of the eight members of the Arctic Council — Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden and the United States.

+"Steady reductions in sea ice are opening new naval passageways and new opportunities for trade, potentially slashing the time it takes for ships to travel between Asia and the West by 20 days," he said in a speech Monday, which was met with polite but muted applause.

-Finnish Foreign Ministry Timo Soini said Tuesday there will be no joint declaration at the end of the Arctic Council after the summit couldn't get the United States to agree on a text that includes language about climate change.
-Instead, he said there would be statements from ministers and Finland which currently holds the chair of the Arctic Council.
+Finnish Foreign Minister Timo Soini, whose country is wrapping up its two-year chairmanship of the council, said Tuesday there will be no joint declaration as the summit couldn't get the U.S. to agree on a text that includes language about climate change.

+A senior U.S. official, speaking to reporters on condition of anonymity, downplayed the failure to craft a declaration and defended Pompeo's omission of "climate change" from remarks.

+"Just because you don't have a certain phrase in it, you can't infer that the United States has taken a position that is anti-environment," the official said.

 Official U.S. statements and documents prepared for the meeting did not refer to "climate change" and their scientific focus was limited to reductions in U.S. carbon emissions that predate the administration and research.